gaf3/doboto/docs/droplet.rst

   - *names* - list - A list of human human-readable strings you wish to use when displaying the Droplet name.
 Each name, if set to a domain name managed in the DigitalOcean DNS management system, will configure a PTR record for the Droplet.
 Each name set during creation will also determine the hostname for the Droplet in its internal configuration. - if multiple droplets

-  - *region* - string - The unique slug identifier for the region that you wish to deploy in. - true
+  - *region* - string - The unique slug identifier for the region that you wish to deploy in. - required

-  - *size* - string - The unique slug identifier for the size that you wish to select for this Droplet. - true
+  - *size* - string - The unique slug identifier for the size that you wish to select for this Droplet. - required

   - *image* - number (if using an image ID), or String (if using a public image slug) - The image ID of a public or private image, or the unique slug identifier for a public image.
-This image will be the base image for your Droplet. - true
+This image will be the base image for your Droplet. - required

-  - *ssh_keys* - list - A list containing the IDs or fingerprints of the SSH keys that you wish to embed in the Droplet's root account upon creation. -
+  - *ssh_keys* - list - A list containing the IDs or fingerprints of the SSH keys that you wish to embed in the Droplet's root account upon creation.

   - *backups* - bool - A boolean indicating whether automated backups should be enabled for the Droplet.
-Automated backups can only be enabled when the Droplet is created. -
+Automated backups can only be enabled when the Droplet is created.

-  - *ipv6* - bool - A boolean indicating whether IPv6 is enabled on the Droplet. -
+  - *ipv6* - bool - A boolean indicating whether IPv6 is enabled on the Droplet.

   - *private_networking* - bool - A boolean indicating whether private networking is enabled for the Droplet.
-Private networking is currently only available in certain regions. -
+Private networking is currently only available in certain regions.

   - *user_data* - string - A string of the desired User Data for the Droplet.
-User Data is currently only available in regions with metadata listed in their features. -
+User Data is currently only available in regions with metadata listed in their features.

-  - *monitoring* - bool - A boolean indicating whether to install the DigitalOcean agent for monitoring. -
+  - *monitoring* - bool - A boolean indicating whether to install the DigitalOcean agent for monitoring.

   - *volume* - list - A flat list including the unique string identifier for each Block Storage volume to be attached to the Droplet.
-At the moment a volume can only be attached to a single Droplet. -
+At the moment a volume can only be attached to a single Droplet.

   - *tags* - list - A flat list of tag names as strings to apply to the Droplet after it is created.
 Tag names can either be existing or new tags.